narenschandran/TinyHLAnet/README.md

 conda env create -f tinyhlanet.conda.yml
 ```

 Once the environment is successfully installed, you can activate the environment using the `conda activate tinyhlanet` command and deactivate the same using the command `conda deactivate`.
 Ensure that the `tinyhlanet` environment is activated before running the other commands mentioned below.
+If you want to setup a custom `pyenv`, you can use the packages listed in `prereq/requirements.txt` to guide you installation.

 Once the environment/packages are setup the following commands need to be run exactly once before any predictions can be made: